awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 In this walkthrough, you used AWS CodeBuild to build a set of Java class files into a JAR file\.
 You then viewed the build's results\.

-You can now try using AWS CodeBuild in your own scenarios by following the instructions in [Plan a Build](planning.md)\.
+You can now try using CodeBuild in your own scenarios by following the instructions in [Plan a Build](planning.md)\.
 If you don't feel ready yet, you might want to try building some of the samples\.
 For more information, see [Samples](samples.md)\.